 - Six or more (café au lait) coffee coloured patches sized 5mm or over in pubertal individuals and over 15mm in size in post pubertal individuals. - 2.
 Freckling under the arm or in the groin area. - 3.
 Two or more Neurofibromas of any type (growth of tumours on nerve tissue anywhere on the body) usually first seen on the skin. - 4.
 Plexiform Neurofibromas large bundle of nerves are thickened and appear as a soft tissue mass under the skin, these growths often large, can change the normal shape of the body. - 5.
-Optic Glioma thickening of the optic nerve. - 6.
-Lisch Nodules clumps of pigment cells that occur on the iris of the eye. - 7.
-Orthopaedic problems include scoliosis (curvature of the spine) abnormal bone development, such as overgrowth in long bones causing bowing and deformity that result in fractures, which fail to heal. - 8.
-First-degree relative with NF e.g. parent, sibling, offspring.
+Optic Glioma Thickening of the optic nerve. - Lisch Nodules clumps of pigment cells that occur on the iris of the eye. - Orthopaedic problems include scoliosis (curvature of the spine) abnormal bone development, such as overgrowth in long bones causing bowing and deformity that result in fractures, which fail to heal. - First-degree relative with NF e.g. parent, sibling, offspring. - 9.
+Learning Difficulties.
+As many as 50% of children with NF have short attention span, appear clumsy and uncoordinated.
+Problems particularly with arithmetic and spelling are common.